NoraLoose/noraloose.github.io/_pages/research.md

 - What dynamical information is contained in already existing observation networks?
 - What is the optimal instrument configuration, which is both cost-efficient and capable to monitor key processes and ocean variability?

-To tackle these questions, I perform quantitative observing system design, through a combination of adjoint modeling, Bayesian inverse methods, and Hessian uncertainty quantification.
+To tackle these questions, I perform quantitative observing system design, through a combination of Bayesian inverse methods and uncertainty quantification in a data assimilation framework.
 By means of these computational tools, quantitative observing system design suggests an optimal observing strategy and supports effective instrument placements in the future.

 Related publications: [Loose et al.](https://doi.org/10.1029/2020JC016112), J. Geophys.
 Res (2020); [Loose and Heimbach](https://doi.org/10.1029/2020MS002386), JAMES (2021);